She Wolf (Shakira song): Live performances

 Shakira performed the song live for the first time on the finale of the season four of America's Got Talent, on 16 September 2009.
 On 17 September, she performed the song at the 2009 ALMA Awards ceremony.
 She performed "She Wolf" along with "Did It Again", the second single off the album, on the 18 September episode of Jimmy Kimmel Live! and the 17 October episode of Saturday Night Live.
 On 24 September, Shakira performed "She Wolf" and "Hips Don't Lie" on the BBC Radio 1Xtra Live Lounge.
 On 28 September, she performed the song on T4, a scheduling slot on Channel 4.
 On 25 September, she performed the song on Friday Night with Jonathan Ross, along with her hits "Whenever, Wherever" and "Hips Don't Lie".

 On 14 February 2010, Shakira performed "She Wolf" and "Give It Up to Me", the third single off the album, during the halftime of the 2010 NBA All-Star Game.
 At the 2010 Rock in Rio festival held in Madrid, Spain, Shakira performed "Loba", the Spanish-language translation of the song.
 On 10 June, at the 2010 FIFA World Cup opening ceremony, Shakira performed "She Wolf", "Hips Don't Lie", and the official 2010 FIFA World Cup song, "Waka Waka (This Time For Africa)".
 On 26 June, Shakira performed the song at the Glastonbury Festival, which took place in Pilton, Somerset.
 The song was also included on the setlist of The Sun Comes Out World Tour in 2010 and 2011.
 The tour performance began with Shakira letting out a long howl and proceeding to dance with two female back-up dancers.
 The performance marked the first time back-up dancers were featured in the show.
 Dave Simpson from The Guardian commented that Shakira was "howling like a banshee" during the performance.

-"She Wolf" was the second song on the setlist of Shakira's 2018 El Dorado World Tour, and is featured on her live album Shakira in Concert: El Dorado World Tour (2019).
+"She Wolf" was the second song on the setlist of Shakira's 2018 El Dorado World Tour, featured on her live album Shakira in Concert: El Dorado World Tour (2019), and the second to final song in her 2025-2026 Las Mujeres Ya No Lloran World Tour.
 She performed the song at the 2019 Davis Cup Finals Closing Ceremony alongside the singles "Tutu (Remix)" and "Dare (La La La)".

 The song was performed by Shakira during the Super Bowl LIV halftime show.